 Your employees are key to the success of your business.
 Don’t forget to treat them like people and let them know just how important they are.

 Recognize their successes (big and small!) and create a culture that helps navigate and improve upon failures.
 When your employees feel appreciated, you’ll see the difference immediately.

 5. Use a timekeeping system

 Do you need help tracking employee hours?
 Patriot has an online time and attendance software add-on for our easy-to-use payroll software.
 Employees can record the number of hours they worked so you don’t have to.
-The hours are sent to the payroll software, so you can quickly run payroll.
+The hours are automatically sent to the payroll software, so you can run payroll in a snap.
 Try it for free today!

 This article has been updated from its original publication date of March 28, 2016.This is not intended as legal advice; for more information, please click here.